wh-alice/mig_visualstudio/vs/test/how-to--create-a-custom-editor-for-data-for-your-diagnostic-data-adapter.md

 ---
-title: "How to: Create a Custom Editor for Data for Your Diagnostic Data Adapter | Microsoft Docs" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-tfs-dev14"
+title: "How to: Create a Custom Editor for Data for Your Diagnostic Data Adapter" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-tfs-dev14"